All Episodes

 You, Mr. IRS bureaucrat, do not invent laws out of your head.

-And uh and so that's where the big principles are important, Pamela, because these guys uh the the only way, the only way we're gonna stop this stuff is if the uh people's representatives behave like the people's representatives and insist uh that this unelected the unelected bureaucracy does not simply get to invent laws out of whole cloth, which is happens with the TSA and happens with the IRS and happens with Obamacare and everything else.
+And so that's where the big principles are important, Pamela, because these guys, the only way, the only way we're going to stop this stuff is if the people's representatives behave like the people's representatives and insist that this unelected, the unelected bureaucracy does not simply get to invent laws out of whole cloth, which happens with the TSA and happens with the IRS and happens with Obamacare and everything else.

-It's not i you know, you gird your loins for the pat down at O'Hare Airport, but girding your loins for this structural uh f for for recapturing uh the uh the the American idea is is uh is is a bit is a bit more different on the general scale of loin girding, Pamela.
+It's not, you know, you gird your loins for the pat down at O'Hare Airport, but girding your loins for the structural for recapturing the American idea is a bit more different on the general scale of loin girding, Pamela.

 Hopelessness should not set in.

-There, have I have I felt your butt sufficiently, as you Mark, in my age I'm grateful for anyone to do it.
+Mark, at my age, I'm grateful for anyone to do it.

 Look, I've got so many frequent flyer miles.